| |

 We call the wood sorrels in Finnish, unofficially, “ketunleipä“, meaning a fox’s bread.
 Wood sorrels have been used in traditional medicine for centuries, and have their value as a medicinal plant.
 The name Fox’s bread comes from the belief that foxes used to heal their wounds with wood sorrel.

-This acidic plant is regaining its place in cooking as well, many fine dining restaurants are using wood sorrel now more in their dishes.
-A dish that is finished with oxalis leaves as decoration and a slightly acidic kick is something I used to serve for many delighted customers.
+This acidic plant is regaining its place in cooking as well; many fine-dining restaurants are now using wood sorrel more in their dishes.
+A dish finished with oxalis leaves for decoration and a slightly acidic kick, is something I used to serve to many delighted customers.

-Ingredients for sunflower seed pesto with wood sorrel laid on the table in glass jars: sunflower seeds, Parmesan cheese, wood sorrel, garlic, olive oil, salt and pepper.
+Ingredients for foraged wood sorrel pesto with sunflower seed laid on the table in glass jars: wood sorrel, sunflower seeds, Parmesan cheese, garlic, olive oil, salt, and pepper.

 • Raw sunflower seeds: I always use them raw, but you can roast them too to get the nutty flavor.
 Can be substituted with pumpkin seeds